Chainstack vs QuickNode vs Alchemy: Which blockchain API is most cost-effective in 2026

 Bringing it all together

-Why Chainstack stands out:
+Why Chainstack stands out in practice:

-- No multipliers: A 1:1 RU model keeps costs steady, unlike the variable and high multipliers of QuickNode, Alchemy, and Helius.
+- No multipliers: A flat 1:1 RU model keeps costs directly aligned with actual request volume, unlike the variable and often high multipliers used by competitors.